ionic-team/ionic-site/docs/v2/api/platform/Platform/index.md

 Set the app's language and optionally the country code, which will update the `lang` attribute on the app's root `<html>` element.
+We recommend the app's `index.html` file already has the correct `lang` attribute value set, such as `<html lang="en">`.
+This method is useful if the language needs to be dynamically changed per user/session.
 [W3C: Declaring language in HTML](http://www.w3.org/International/questions/qa-html-language-declarations)